ggwpez/flaky-test/README.md

 ![Example](./.assets/screenshot_example.png)

 Now you can take a look at the stacktrace file, or start a debugger and attach it to the printed PID.
 Traces look like [this](./.assets/stacktrace_example.txt).
+Attaching lldb can be done with `lldb attach -p ...`.

 ## License